Healthy You - Every Day

 positron emission tomography (PET) scan revealed that Duperval’s tumor had spread to nearby lymph nodes but not to her organs.

-“At stage 3, we knew we had a shot at a cure,” Nair says.
+“At stage 3, we knew we had a shot at a cure,” Dr. Nair says.
 “But the tumor had already grown from 1 to 6 centimeters in under a month, so we had to move fast and treat it aggressively.”

-To individualize her treatment, Nair enrolled Duperval in a leading-edge clinical trial to uncover genetic mutations driving the cancer – one of many innovations available to patients through the Cancer Institute’s membership in the Memorial Sloan Kettering Cancer Alliance (MSK Cancer Alliance).
+To individualize her treatment, Dr. Nair enrolled Duperval in a leading-edge clinical trial to uncover genetic mutations driving the cancer – one of many innovations available to patients through the Cancer Institute’s membership in the Memorial Sloan Kettering Cancer Alliance (MSK Cancer Alliance).

-“The advantage of being an Alliance member is that no matter how aggressive the cancer, we can bring groundbreaking precision medicine right to where patients live,” Nair says.
+“The advantage of being an Alliance member is that no matter how aggressive the cancer, we can bring groundbreaking precision medicine right to where patients live,” Dr. Nair says.

 Genetic testing results showed that Duperval’s tumor cells had a BRCA1 (BReast CAncer) gene mutation, but the rest of her body’s cells were mutation-free, meaning she had no genetic risk factors for cancer.
 Encouraged by the results, her medical team agreed to treat the tumor as a sarcoma (not a traditional breast tumor) using highly targeted chemotherapy drugs to inflict maxi- mum DNA damage to the mutated tumor cells.
 Afterward, Duperval would undergo surgery and radiation.